204-Integrated Crop Management Field Scouting Guide for Lowbush Blueberries

 Schedule for Monitoring Blueberry Diseases

-Witches’ broom.
-Symptoms appear as a broom like mass of swollen stems.
+- Witches’ broom.
+Symptoms appear as a broom like a mass of swollen stems.
 For crop and prune fields, monitor from emergence until the end of the season.

 Management Techniques for Weeds